openframeworks/ofBook/chapters/game_design/chapter.md

 The inet address is your current IP.

 On Windows, open the `charms` bar.
 In search type `cmd` and open the command prompt.
 Type in `ipconfig`.
 This information is much clearer than the data dump from terminal.
 The connected listed as your Wireless LAM adapter Wi-Fi will list your current IPv4 address.
 This is your IP address.
-Finally, obtain your mobile device’s IP address as well from your device settings.
+Finally, obtain your mobile device's IP address as well from your device settings.
 Make a note of your IP address for the next section.

 At this point, go ahead and launch TouchOSC on your device and the TouchOSC desktop editor on your computer.
 If you are on Windows, you will need to make sure you have Java installed first.
 Once the software is open, click the open icon in the top tool bar.
 In the file containing the code for this chapter you will see a file called `ofBook.touchosc`.